 By default, your Apple Watch notifications are set up to mirror your iPhone settings.
 For example, If you set your iPhone Mail app to notify you only of VIP emails, and your watch notifications mirror your iPhone, you’ll see only VIP email notifications on your Apple Watch.

-For built-in apps, you can customize the notifications on your Apple Watch:
+For built-in apps, you can always customize their notifications system:

 - Open the Watch app on your iPhone, go to My Watch > Notifications.